 - What are the available remedies for misrepresentation?

-- Can a business exclude or limit liability for misrepresentation?
+- Can you exclude or limit liability for misrepresentation?

 - Misrepresentation and criminal liability